 Minnesota’s Drunk Driving Laws

 Minnesota’s statutes regarding DWI are similar to other US states in terms of what constitutes drunk driving, the grounds for an arrest, the types of proceedings that these charges trigger, and implied consent.
-An overview from a MN DWI lawyer may be helpful.
+An overview from a St. Paul, MN DWI lawyer may be helpful.

 Basis of a Drunk Driving Arrest

 In general, you can be charged with drunk driving under two different circumstances:

-1. You have a BAC of .08 percent or higher as measured by a breath or other chemical test, such as a blood or urine test; OR,
+1. You have a BAC of .08 percent or higher as measured by a breath or other chemical tests, such as a blood or urine test; OR,

 2. You’re driving under the influence of alcohol to the point where you’re impaired.